 Even if you tack on extra work sessions in the early morning, or late-night after the kids go to bed, or try to do catch-ups on the weekend, you might still not shake this 9-5 guilty feeling... unless you’re consciously aware that it’s there

 And all of this is totally normal.
-If you’ve gone through any of the above, you’re not alone.
+If you’ve gone through or are currently going through any of the above, you’re not alone.

-The reality of blending working life at home with parenting is that you will encounter several obstacles to advancing your own business.
+The reality of blending working-life-at-home with parenting is that you will encounter several obstacles to advancing your own business.
 Some are external, some are internal.
 And that’s OK.
-You build resilience.
-You keep going.